An electrocardiogram records the electrical activity of the heart, providing crucial insights into heart rate, rhythm, and potential abnormalities.

 Sinus Arrhythmia

-Sinus arrhythmia occurs when there is irregular spacing between QRS complexes, which is characterized by R-R intervals that are longer than 0.12 seconds.
+Sinus arrhythmia occurs when there is irregular spacing between QRS complexes, characterized by R-R intervals that vary by more than 0.12 seconds.
+This variation is often associated with the breathing cycle, where the heart rate increases during inhalation and decreases during exhalation.

 First-Degree Heart Block